The cosmic QCD transition for large lepton flavour asymmetries: Method

 \paragraph{Quark-gluon plasma (QGP, $T \gtrsim T_{\mathrm{QCD}}$)}

-In \cite{Wygas:2018otj} we made the assumption that quarks and gluons behave as an ideal gas.
-Due to considerably strong gluonic interactions this assumption is however not very realistic.
-As we show in fig. \ref{fig:entropy} on the example of the entropy density, treating quarks as an ideal gas leads to a gap in the thermodynamic quantities between the quark phase and the subsequent QCD phase.
-In this work, we therefore use corrections from perturbative QCD \cite{Laine:2015kra} to the entropy density $s(T,0)$, the energy density $\epsilon(T,0)$ and the pressure $p(T,0)$.
-Since the calculations in \cite{Laine:2015kra} were performed at zero chemical potentials we add the extra contributions due to chemical potentials assuming thermal phase-space distributions (i.e. Fermi-Dirac and Bose-Einstein, respectively).
-Net number densities are calculated assuming thermal distributions, as in \cite{Wygas:2018otj}.
-While those extra contributions are negligible for small lepton (flavour) asymmetries they become sizeable for $|l_{\alpha}|\gtrsim 0.01$, as is apparent from fig. \ref{fig:entropy}.
-Note that in order to obtain fig. \ref{fig:entropy} for $l_f \neq 0$ we solved eqs. \eqref{eq:l}-\eqref{eq:q} for all $\mu(T)$ and $s(T, \mu(T))$ simultaneously.
-In \ref{app:QGPvsIdealGas} we show the impact on the cosmic trajectory from applying the perturbative QCD results rather than the ideal quark gas approach.
+In \cite{Wygas:2018otj} we treated quarks and gluons as an ideal gas.
+Due to considerably strong gluonic interactions this is however not a very good approximation.
+As we show in fig. \ref{fig:entropy} for the entropy density, the ideal-gas curves significantly deviate from the lattice results.
+In this work, we therefore use perturbative QCD corrections from \cite{Laine:2015kra} to the entropy density $s(T,0)$, the energy density $\epsilon(T,0)$ and the pressure $p(T,0)$.
+The calculations in \cite{Laine:2015kra} were performed at zero chemical potentials.
+To account for non-zero chemical potentials we add $s _ {\rm id} (T,\mu)-s _ {\rm id}(T,0)$ where $s _ {\rm id }(T,\mu)$ is the ideal gas entropy.
+While these extra contributions are negligible for small lepton (flavour) asymmetries they become sizeable for $|l_{\alpha}|\gtrsim 0.01$, as is apparent from fig. \ref{fig:entropy}.
+The charge asymmetries are calculated in the ideal-gas limit as in \cite{Wygas:2018otj}.
+In App.\ \ref{app:QGPvsIdealGas} we show the impact on the cosmic trajectory of adding perturbative QCD corrections to the ideal quark gas result.

-\paragraph{QCD phase (QCD, $T \approx T_{\mathrm{QCD}}$)} At temperatures around $T \sim 150$ MeV quarks confine into hadrons and perturbative QCD is not sufficient any longer.
-As in \cite{Wygas:2018otj}, we therefore make use of susceptibilities $\chi_{ab}$ from lattice QCD that arise from a Taylor expansion of the QCD pressure,
+\paragraph{QCD phase (QCD, $T \approx T_{\mathrm{QCD}}$)} At temperatures around $T \sim 150$ MeV quarks confine into hadrons and perturbative QCD can no longer be applied.
+As in \cite{Wygas:2018otj}, we therefore make use of susceptibilities $\chi_{ab}$ from lattice QCD to obtain a Taylor expansion of the QCD pressure,

 with an implicit sum over $a,b\in \{B,Q\}$.
-Number and entropy densities on the RHS of eqs. \eqref{eq:b} and \eqref{eq:q} can also easily be expressed in terms of $\chi_{ab}$.
+Baryon and electric charge densities can then be expressed in terms of the chemical potentials through eq. \eqref{nc_1}.